donottalk/drafts-documentation/urls/index.md

 All URLs should be proper valid URLs with URL encoded values in query arguments.
 With a few exceptions, all actions support x-callback-url x-success, x-error and x-cancel arguments where appropriate.

+*NOTE: Some URL scheme parameters and actions require a Pro subscription.* {% include pro.html %}

 ## Supported Actions

 ### /create